isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

         - scopes_supported: array of strings
         - token_types_supported: ["Bearer"]
         - token_endpoint_auth_methods_supported: at least ["client_secret_basic"] (include others if supported)
-        - Optionally: a “registration_endpoint” pointing to the DCR facade (to improve developer experience)
+        - Optionally: a “registration_endpoint” pointing to this application’s /oauth2/register endpoint for DCR.

 - 401 Unauthorized with WWW-Authenticate
     - For requests without/invalid tokens, respond 401.